Sam Aleni: Storylines

 Sam was part of the original cast and was at first characterised as a nice and popular ambulance driver.

 Paramedic Sam flatted with Steve Mills (Andrew Binns) and Alison Raynor (Danielle Cormack) and it was clear to all the staff that he was heavily religious and planned to stay celibate until marriage.
 However a relationship with a drug addict saw him defy his faith and she ended up stealing from the flat.
 When she returned, the two reconciled and got engaged but it was short lived.
 Sam stood by his brother Nat (Joe Naufahu) when he got involved in racial gang wars that saw his best friend get murdered.
 Sam grew close to Tongan rival, Talita "T.P."
-Palele (Elizabeth Skeen) but the two families opposed of the relationship and with Jamie's (Karl Urban) help, Sam ended up marrying T.P. to keep them together.
+Palele (Elizabeth Skeen) but the two families opposed the relationship and with Jamie's (Karl Urban) help, Sam ended up marrying T.P. to keep them together.
 However tragedy struck when T.P. was killed in a devastating car crash.
 Sam strived to stop the Palele's involvement in their daughter's funeral, but gave in and became friends with the family.
 Sam grew close to Kennedy's owner, Alex McKenna (Liddy Holloway) and became a part-time manager of the bar and later manager of a band.
 He fell in love with the lead singer but felt uneasy with T.P.'s death being so recent.